xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractinctype/$constructor$.md

-Constructs a new instance of the `AbstractIncType` class
+Constructs an AbstractIncType instance from XML element data.

 ## Signature